 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, overactive thyroid, heart problems, or high blood pressure.
-Tell your doctor if you have nerve problems, hiatal hernia, heartburn, diarrhea, colitis, a colostomy or ileostomy, or any other problems with your digestive system.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, heart failure, heart rhythm problems, thyroid problems, high blood pressure, nerve problems, hiatal hernia, heartburn, colitis (swelling of the bowels), or digestion problems.
+Tell your doctor if you have had a surgery in your bowels (including colostomy or ileostomy).

-- If this medicine is being used by your child, make sure the doctor knows if your child has Down's syndrome, problems with muscle spasms, or brain damage.
+- If this medicine is being used by your child, make sure the doctor knows if your child has Down's syndrome, muscle spasms, or brain damage.